On the roots of the equation $\zeta(s)=a$: Introduction and statement of the main results

-and hence the $a$-values are clustered around the critical line.
+and hence the $a$-points are clustered around the critical line.
 In the special case of zeros this result was obtained by several mathematicians in the beginning of the 20th century and was sometimes misleadingly interpreted as indicator for the truth of the Riemann hypothesis.
 Levinson's result was first proved by Landau \cite{bll} under assumption of the truth of the Riemann hypothesis.

 We turn to the value-distribution on the critical line.
-It is known (see Corollary 3 in Spira \cite{spira}) that $\zeta'(\frac12+it)\ne0$ if $\zeta(\frac12+it)\ne0.$ This gives that there are no multiple $a$-values of $\zeta(s)$ on the critical line $\Re s={1\over 2}$ except for possibly $a=0$.
-We see that not all combinations of values for the zeta-function and its derivative are possible.
-In this direction the following theorem is true. \begin{Theorem} The set is not dense in $\C^2$. \end{Theorem}
+It is known (see Corollary 3 in Spira \cite{spira}) that $\zeta'(\frac12+it)\ne0$ if $\zeta(\frac12+it)\ne0.$ Hence, there are no multiple $a$-points of $\zeta(s)$ on the critical line $\Re s={1\over 2}$ except for possibly $a=0$.
+It follows that not all combinations of values for the zeta-function and its derivative are possible.
+In this direction the following theorem is true.